Active Multi-Object Exploration and Recognition via Tactile Whiskers: Whisker Sensor Design

-One DPS310 digital barometer (Infineon Technologies) was used to sense the pressure at each whisker's root.
-The sampling rate of all barometers was configured to 64 Hz.
+One DPS310 digital barometer (Infineon Technologies) was used to sense the pressure at each whisker's root. {\revcolor{red}This barometer provides 24-bits digital measurement readings.
+As a result, the sensitivity is sufficiently high to detect contact events on the whisker tip, even without removing the air within barometer's case.
+The sensitivity can be further improved by injecting the gel into the case.} The sampling rate of all barometers was configured to 64 Hz, {\revcolor{red}with oversampling rate as 8.
+This is a tradeoff between speed and signal-noise ratio}.
 To control and read data from 5 barometers, a low-cost, 8-bits microprocessor STM8S003F3P6 (ST Microelectronics) was used.
-A SPI bus enabled serial communication between the microprocessor and the onboard sensors.
+The SPI bus enabled serial communication between the microprocessor and the onboard sensors.

-The system also consists of a computer that reads the sensor data, and runs the algorithms proposed.
+The system also consists of a computer that {\revcolor{red}queries the sensor readings, which is the same computer that runs the algorithm described in the following sections}.
 RS-485 serial communication was used for real-time communication between the sensor board and the computer.
 The RS-485 only has two wires, and allows up to 256 sensor boards on a single bus segment.
 Using communication, the sensor board is scalable to a large sensor array, as each pentagon board has 4 pairs of communication ports, which can be connected to any other sensor board seamlessly.
 To eliminate the data packet collision in transmission, a communication protocol was designed based on token-ring.
 For this, the transmission of sensor $S_0$ is triggered by the computer.
 The transmission of sensor $S_k$ ($k \geq 1$) can only be triggered by sensor $S_{k-1}$.